cunnie/docs/vcsa_ssl.md

 ---
 ### Caveats
 Make sure the key, .pem, and certificate files end in a newline ('\n', 0x0a, Ctrl-J).
 Github's gists, for example, don't always include a newline at the end.
-We lost hours.